Project Location: First Street West Frontage of Depot Park

 Transportation Measure M Funds

-Project Status: On-site construction work is scheduled to begin September 14, 2020, with anticipated project completion on November 6, 2020.
-The revegetation work to be completed by the City of Sonoma, the County of Sonoma, and the Sonoma Ecology Center will begin soon after.
+Project Status: On-site construction work began on September 14, 2020 and concluded on January 8, 2021.
+The revegetation work to be completed by the City of Sonoma, the County of Sonoma, and the Sonoma Ecology Center began on January 11, 2021 and is anticipated to conclude on January 22, 2021.